wp-plugins/nextgen-facebook/readme.txt

 <blockquote>
 <p><strong>Don't need the sharing buttons?</strong></p>

 <p>Have a look at the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
-They have the same author, many of the same excellent features, but <em>WPSSO is distributed without the sharing buttons and their related features</em> (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
+They have the same author, many of the same excellent features, but <em>WPSSO is distributed without the sharing buttons and their related features</em>.
 As a result, WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>

 <p>Additional extension plugins are also available for WPSSO, including:
 <ul>